 Watkins Community Museum of History - Lawrence, Kansas

 Although the Watkins Community Museum of History is located on a busy corner in downtown Lawrence, Kansas, I passed it well over 100 times without knowing it was there.
-There are no signs on the museum building indicating there is a museum.
-An oversight that has been corrected in just the past few months.
+At that time, there were no signs on the museum building indicating there is a museum.
+An oversight that has since been corrected.

 Watkins Community Museum of History, created by the Douglas County Historical Society, is worth visiting.
 It does a better job than most local historical museums of putting its exhibits in context and explaining local history.
 Two of the more interesting exhibits tell the stories of former Lawrence residents: Langston Hughes and Dr. John Naismith.